nms-scribe/cosmopoeia/idea.md

 [ ] Revisit subnation curvify: the subnations should follow their nation borders when possible.
 This might be done more easily if we curvify the subnations first, then just dissolve the nations out of their subnations.
 [ ] Review all of the algorithms to see if there are better ways [ ] Any way to save the state of the random number generator so we can reload it later?
 This will be helpful in reproducing stuff while running separate steps.
+[ ] `enhance!` command: This will take a map and *add* random points and tiles to it.
+Perhaps it will base the new points off of the intersections of the tile boundaries.
+Heights will be randomly generated for the new points, although within a certain range so that I can try to keep a similar slope, and try to keep the water flow going between the same two tiles.
+Water will probably not be recalculated, but rivers do need to be rerouted, and lakeshores reshaped.
+Towns and nations will stay the same, but the new tiles will be assigned by "spreading" the cultures, and nations out based on their neighbors and what they were before. "enhance" comes from the TV show trope where they "enhance" a blurry image and somehow get details out of it that the camera could never have picked up.
+    [ ] Combine this with a `clip` command to extract a smaller extent from the map, and you have the submap command.
+[ ] Curvy shapes could have a way of adding noise to the edges, depending on elevations and random knowledge: coastlines get bumpier curves around higher slopes, while rivers get more meanders on lower slopes.